Replacing your ageing infrastructure with a hyper-converged one can save you time and money.

 The hyper-convergence way

 Fortunately, there's another way with hypercovergence, which will prove itself to be the future of many data centres.
-In simple terms, hyper-convergence uses appliances that combine the compute, storage and networking components into an appliance (node), built by one manufacturer.
+In simple terms, hyper-convergence uses appliances that combine the compute and storage components into an appliance (node), built by one manufacturer.
 The benefits can be huge for all types of company.

 For starters, hyper-convergence is far simpler to manage.
 Rather than having a collection of management consoles, you have a single console that manages all aspects of your virtualised environment.
 Add in the simplified physical infrastructure (each hyper-converged appliance is largely plug-and-play), and your company benefits from a reduced management burden, letting you cut costs and help the IT team focus on business tasks. hyperonvergence is often a lot cheaper to implement than traditional infrastructure, with convergence bringing down cost.